 The corresponding testimonial is a proforma invoice that comprises all the approximate details of the goods or services ahead of the shipment of the same.
 Using this record, the standard invoice is generated, if the terms & conditions of the proforma invoice are acquired by the buyer.

-As a small-scale business owner, we are familiar with the process of clients onboarding, and terms negotiation and finally deciding on a price, and confirm that everyone’s on the same page now.
+As a small-scale business owner, we are familiar with the process of client onboarding, terms negotiation and finally deciding on a price, and confirm that everyone’s on the same page now.
 So, now it comes to picturing the proforma invoice for a deal.

 But how do we do it, right?